atrajit-sarkar/csd-wuwa-gang/README.md

 ## Add more API keys

+API keys are stored in Firestore (not in `.env`).

-Run this slash command in the configured energy channel:
+Admin (server channel): run this slash command in the configured energy channel:

 - `/add_more_energy keys:key1,key2,key3`

-The keys are stored into `.env` under `OLLAMA_API_KEYS`.
+Users (DM): DM the admin bot:

+- `add_more_energy key1,key2,key3`

+All additions record who added the keys.